alexey-kostylev/FruitShop/README.md

 The key points:
 - Fruits are decoupled from pricing and order services.
 - To represent fruits with varing pricing strategies, the Strategy Pattern is used.
 To change a pricing model of a fruit, a storage needs to be updated.
 A model 'Fruit' represented in the systtem is designed to be aggregated model.
-Database models can be different and 1 to many relations binding can be used to link a fruit to multiple pricing strategies.
+Database models can be different and 1 to many relation can be used to link a fruit to multiple pricing strategies.
 - Pricing and store services are decoupled from order service.
 - Validation is skipped for simplicity.